 - sexual orientation

 Whilst applicants must be musically skilled to draw benefit from the specialist opportunities we offer, we continually address how we can minimise barriers to the widest possible participation.
-This includes communicating openly and beyond familiar circles, clearly and authentically expressing that we welcome applications from diverse backgrounds, ensuring that we use terms and phrases that do not knowingly deter potential applicants, and receptively encouraging enquires from anyone about their potential involvement.
-We are pleased to have eliminated an entry fee for the RPS Composers programme, instrumental prizes, and our RPS Women Conductors courses.
+This includes communicating openly and beyond familiar circles, clearly and authentically expressing that we welcome applications from diverse backgrounds, ensuring we use terms and phrases that do not knowingly deter potential applicants, and receptively encouraging enquiries from anyone about their potential involvement.
+We are pleased to have eliminated prior entry fees for the RPS Composers and RPS Conductors programmes and our instrumental prizes.

 We adhere to Sound & Music's Fair Access Principles and are signed up to PRS Foundation’s KeyChange initiative to achieve 50:50 gender parity in the composers we support.